thomasWeise/oa_data/README.md

 ## Job Shop Scheduling Problem (JSSP)

+The Job Shop Scheduling Problem ([JSSP](https://thomasweise.github.io/moptipy/moptipy.examples.jssp.html#module-moptipy.examples.jssp)) is a classical NP-hard optimization problem where the goal is to find schedules (assignments of jobs to machines) that complete as fast as possible.

 ### Random Sampling-Related Algorithms

 These algorithms make random search moves without using information from the objective function.